truar/developer-blog/content/articles/container-dependency-and-ioc.md

 The power of a Proxy object is to enrich your application at runtime.
 It is very powerful to enable Transactional, Security, Caching or Logging behavior.

 The disadvantage of using Proxy is the complexity you have to deal with when something goes wrong in your application and you need to figure out what.
 For instance, have you ever looked the stacktrace of an exception in your Spring Application?
-It is full of proxy, internal method invocation and even more.
+It is full of proxy, internal method invocation and even more, harder to understand at first.

 ## What does the @Bean annotation do?
-The annotation `@Bean` creates a Singleton Proxy around the method to ensure te Bean is a singleton.
+The annotation `@Bean` creates a Singleton Proxy around the method to ensure the Bean is a singleton.

 Instead of just calling the method that creates the bean, Spring caches the Spring once, and re-use it when needed.